-These consolidated financial statements have been prepared using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements have been prepared using accounting policies consistent with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

 These consolidated financial statements have been prepared on a historical cost basis, except for financial instruments measured at their fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.